-- T8.1 Work to reduce the number and severity of bicycle collisions. - T8.2 Work to reduce bicycle fatalities to zero by 2035. - T8.3 Improve locations that have high incidences of bicycle collisions, and/or impediments or conflicts to bicyclists. - T8.4 Implement Complete Streets policies that ensure accommodation and enable safe access for users of all ages and abilities. - T8.5 Implement appropriate, well-designed bicycle facilities using accepted design standards, including intersection and other crossing improvements.
+- T8.1 Work to reduce the number and severity of bicycle collisions.
+Require transit providers to provide and maintain convenient and secure bike parking facilities and related amenities at major transit stops and transportation centers.

+(NBP Policy 3.1) - T8.2 Work to reduce bicycle fatalities to zero by 2035.
+Require local and regional transit agencies to accommodate bicycles on all transit vehicles that serve the general public.
+(NBP Policy 3.2) - T8.3 Improve locations that have high incidences of bicycle collisions, and/or impediments or conflicts to bicyclists.
+Encourage NCTPA to plan for additional bicycle storage capacity on transit vehicles to ensure capacity keeps up with demand.
+(NBP Policy 3.3) - T8.4 Implement Complete Streets policies that ensure accommodation and enable safe access for users of all ages and abilities.
+Consider a "Safe Routes to Transit" program that prioritizes bicycle and pedestrian access to major transit connection points and transit centers.
+(NBP Policy 3.4) - T8.5 Implement appropriate, well-designed bicycle facilities using accepted design standards, including intersection and other crossing improvements.
+Encourage the development of "staging areas" as a component of trail development and other bikeway projects where appropriate to accommodate recreational bicycling needs.
+(NBP Policy 3.5) - T8.6 Develop strategies and work with private landowners/business to provide parking spaces for bicycle parking at strategic locations.
+(NBP Policy 3.6)

 T-8.A In implementing "routine accommodation and complete streets" directives, the City shall ensure that all transportation projects on designated City bicycle routes include, enhance or maintain bicycle facilities.
+The City shall work with NCTPA and transit providers to provide for covered, well located and lighted secure bicycle parking and consider long term bicycle storage (i.e., bike lockers) in the design of the future Soscol Gateway transportation center as well as other major transportation hubs such as park and ride lots.
+(NBP Program CN 3.a)